uzillion/pg-accessor/README.md

 To create a parameterized field, just use a dollar sign ($) followed by the variable name.
 For example, if you want to get username as an argument to the _WHERE_ clause of a getter function, just add the following to the "where" object: `username: $username`.
 Refer to [examples](#examples) section for better examples.

 ### **4. Custom Accessors**
 It is also possible to create additional custom accessors.
-This may be needed more than one getter/setter is required for the same table.
+This may be needed when more than one getter/setter is required for the same table.

 To do so, you just need to create another table object that matches the general structure.
 Refer to [this][] example to learn more.